 What we liked about the route

-- Walking surface, compared to some other routes, on the Via de la Plata there is not much asphalt or road walking.
+- Walking surface, compared to some other routes, on the Via de la Plata there is not much tar or road walking.

-- Some impressive Roman ruins on the route, e.g. Italica, Mérida, etc.
+- Some impressive Roman ruins, e.g. Italica, Mérida, etc.

-- No walking through industrial or urban areas of big cities, most of the time very peaceful countryside and fields.
+- No walking through industrial or urban areas, most of the time very peaceful countryside and fields.

 What we didn’t like

-- Long stages with nothing in between, no towns or villages, and no even places to refill water, you walk an average of 20-25 km through the fields with nowhere to stop.
+- Long stages with nothing in between, no towns or villages, no places to refill water.

 Difficulty level

-I’d say 5 out of 5, a very long route combined with long stages and little infrastructure in between, plus weather conditions if you walk this Camino in summer it’s incredibly hot.
+I’d say 5 out of 5, a very long route combined with long stages and long distances in between.
+Plus tough weather conditions if you walk this Camino in summer or winter.

 Scenery overview

-A lot of walking through the fields, past vineyards, and olive tree plantations with some interesting Roman ruins on the way.
+A lot of walking through the fields, vineyards, and olive tree plantations with some interesting Roman ruins in between.
 In spring the area is covered in wildflowers.

 Camino Finisterre-Muxía